lucasbecker-dev/godot-smart-graphics-settings/README.md

 2. Enable the plugin in Project Settings → Plugins
 3. The `SmartGraphicsSettings` singleton will be automatically added to your project

+*Note: A demo scene is included in the root directory for testing purpose, but you only need to add `addons/smart_graphics_settings` to your project.*

 ## Quick Start

 The extension works out of the box with minimal setup: